Characters: Jo Jos Bizarre Adventure Part 2

 - In one of Joseph's super attacks, he uppercuts the opponent into the air, then has flashbacks to his youth in Part 2, with the opponent taking damage during this.
 Yes, Joseph's flashbacks convey enough strength to physically harm people.

-- How the Mighty Have Fallen: By the time of Diamond is Unbreakable, Joseph is completely irrecognizable from the tall, proud, handsome and muscular warrior he was in Battle Tendency (and for that matter, Stardust Crusaders).
-Mortality has caught up with him, finally turning him into a wrinkled, rhumatic, shrivelled and senile old man (who is, by his own admission to Josuke, on the verge of death).
+- How the Mighty Have Fallen: By the time of Diamond is Unbreakable, Joseph is completely unrecognizable from the tall, proud, handsome, and muscular warrior he was in Battle Tendency (and for that matter, Stardust Crusaders).
+Mortality has caught up with him, finally turning him into a wrinkled, rheumatic, shriveled, and senile old man (who is, by his own admission to Josuke, on the verge of death).

 - Identical Grandson: Of Jonathan.